tipishev/git_workshop/README.md

 git diff
 ```

+```
+# .gitattribute
+*.xml binary
+*.docs diff=word
+```

 And voilà!
 The Word document diff shows as markdown.
-The same idea can be applied to many more binary formats if you have a way to turn it into meaningful text.
-A smart enoufh neural network could show the following diff:
-```
---- A WW2 sailor is kissing a woman on Time Square
-+++ 11 men are having lunch on a girder over 1930s Manhattan
-```
+Now, when you read `binary files differ` or see a huge and useless diff you know how to change that.

+# Git Hooks
+In almost any collaborative coding project there are rules.
+These rules can be about code style, commit message format, who can edit which files and so on.
+Many of these rules are so simple that a robot can do it.
+And it should.
+That's where Git hooks step in.
+There are 2 types of hooks:

+TODO diagram

+* Server Side
+* Client Side

+Can be bypassed with `--no-verify`

-### Interactive Git
+# Interactive Git
 Many git commands are presented as all-or-nothing: you either commit the whole file or don't commit at all.
 Git is not like this, many of its commands have interactive mode, where git and you take turns in doing something.

-#### Patch-flag
+## Patch-flag
 Let's say that a file you were working has more than one logical change, for example refactoring and the actual feature.

 ```